BBC Radio 5 Live: News

 BBC Radio 5 Live's remit includes broadcasting rolling news and transmitting news as it breaks.
 It offers news bulletins every half an hour, apart from during live sports commentaries.
 The BBC's policy for major breaking news events revolves around a priority list.
 With UK news, the correspondent first records a "generic minute" summary (for use by all stations and channels); the subsequent priority is to report on Radio 5 Live, then the BBC News Channel, and then any other programmes that are on air.
 For foreign news, first a "generic minute" is recorded, then reports are to BBC World Service radio, then the reporter talks to any other programmes that are on air.
-Since April 2025, 5 Live has been simulcasting overnight news bulletins from the World Service via Radio 4.

 Due to COVID-19, the hourly news bulletins were shared with BBC Radio 2 from April 2020.
 Three minute bulletins are broadcast on the hour, with extended five minute bulletins at 06:00, 07:00, 08:00, 13:00 and 17:00 on weekdays, at 07:00 and 08:00 on Saturdays and at 06:00, 07:00, 08:00 and 09:00 on Sundays.

 Half-hour news headlines are mostly read by presenters and sports journalists, although newsreaders are used during weekday daytime programming between 10:30 and 15:30 and during 5 Live Sport evening and weekend programming.
+Since April 2025, BBC Radio 5 Live has been simulcasting overnight news bulletins from the World Service via Radio 4.